Suraag – The Clue

-Suraag – The Clue is an Indian television detective-crime drama series that aired on DD National from 1999.
-The series, starring Sudesh Berry as CID Inspector Bharat in the main lead, was directed by Gautam Adhikari and produced by Shri Adhikari Brothers Limited.
+Suraag – The Clue is an Indian television detective-crime drama series that aired on DD National from 14 June 1999 to 4 November 2002.
+The series, starring Sudesh Berry as Inspector Bharat in the main lead, was directed by Gautam Adhikari and produced by Shri Adhikari Brothers Limited.
+It used to air every Monday at 10 P.M.

-In the drama, Inspector Bharat and his assistant Inspector Nitin Srivastav formed a formidable partnership in solving crimes, mostly murder mysteries.
+In the drama, Inspector and his assistant Inspector Srivastav formed a formidable partnership in solving crimes, mostly murder mysteries.
 This series, unlike previous detective-crime dramas in India, involved tackling of one case every episode and seldom were the story or case of one episode continued to the next one.
-Umesh AN was the producer.
+Mark and Adhikary was the producer.

 After the drama ended, a new series called CID Officer (with same crew and cast) was aired on the same time.
 It was described by the media as "unofficial extension" of the Suraag.

+In 2025, a reboot of the series called Suraag 2.0 was announced with Sai Ketan Rao in lead as Inspector Shaurya Sastri for Waves, OTT platform of Prasar Bharati.
+Jigyasa Singh is rumoured to be a part of it.